statgen/bravo-infrastructure/readme.md

 and a
 [public TLS certificate](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html)
 that covers your domain and a bravo subdomain (e.g. bravo.example.com).
+This **cert name** needs to be the domain and tld.  e.g. example.com.
+The cert needs to have an additional name (SAN) that covers the subdomain.

 ## 1. Provision Infrastrucutre on AWS
 Terraform config derived from